hamlet-io/docs/docs/how-to/cloud-providers/authentication.md

 title: Authentication
 ---

-Hamlet can deploy across different cloud provider regions and accounts.
+hamlet can deploy across different cloud provider regions and accounts.
 To support this, hamlet manages authentication to a cloud provider itself.

-Hamlet supports different methods for AWS and Azure which align with their standard configuration options.
+hamlet supports different methods for AWS and Azure which align with their standard configuration options.
 The sections below outline how you can configure hamlet to access the different cloud providers.

 ## Amazon Web Services (AWS)